 Section of the American Battlefield Trust Gaines' Mill battle map showing Hood's attack near the center of the Union line.
-The section in yellow is a portion of the 285-acre tract that the Civil War Trust preserved in 2011 that has since been transferred to the National Park Service.
+The section in yellow is a portion of the 285-acre tract that the American Battlefield Trust preserved in 2011 that has since been transferred to the National Park Service.

 American Battlefield Trust / American Battlefield Trust

 Fact #7: Seven different Union soldiers, including Gen. Daniel Butterfield, were awarded the Medal of Honor at Gaines' Mill

 The determined Union defense at the Battle of Gaines' Mill produced seven different Medals of Honor for soldiers who fought on June 27, 1862.
 Among the seven are Charles Hopkins, who would live until 1934, Ernest von Vegesack, a Swede who would later become a member of the Swedish Parliament, John Henry Moffitt, who would later become a US Congressman from New York, and Brig.
 Gen. Dan Butterfield, who would later compose the famous bugle call, "Taps."

 Fact #8: Gaines' Mill represents the first instance when observation balloons from both sides flew at the same time